 Fees will be applied, depending on the scope of the project, the number of transit workers required to assist the production company, the type of equipment appropriate for the production, and the duration of the filming.
 Payment must be made prior to the scheduled start of filming by certified check, business check or money order, made payable to WMATA.
 In the event that the costs incurred by Metro exceed the preliminary estimate, such additional costs must be paid within 30 days of billing.

-See related forms:
+See related forms (PDF):

 Also see use of Metro's intellectual property.